 1. Explore Moose Wilson Road

 One of our most popular scenic drives!
 The Moose-Wilson Road is always a must-do when visiting Jackson Hole.
 Starting at the entrance to Grand Teton National Park, just past Jackson Hole Mountain Resort in Teton Village, this narrow road runs eight miles to the Craig Thomas Discovery & Visitor Center in Moose, WY.
 Lined with chokecherry and hawthorn bushes, the Moose-Wilson Road snakes through hillsides and wetlands, where you'll often see beavers working furiously on their dens and blue herons standing in the shallows.
-Highlights along the drive include access to Granite Canyon, Phelps Lakes and Death Canyon trail heads, the Laurance S. Rockefeller Preserve Center and a moose habitat overlook.
+Highlights along the drive include access to Granite Canyon, Phelps Lakes, and Death Canyon trailheads, the Laurance S. Rockefeller Preserve Center and a moose habitat overlook.

 There is a park entrance at the east end of the Moose-Wilson Road, for which you will need a park pass.
 If you enter from Moose, however, you will not need one.
 This road is subject to closures due to grizzly bear activity and weather, so be sure to check its status before planning your trip.
 Enjoy some of our photos below from our last trip on the Moose-Wilson Road.

 The Snake River Canyon runs from the south of Jackson, through Hoback Junction, and into the small town of Alpine, that sits on the banks of the Palisades Reservoir.
 A popular route for local commuters, it runs along the Snake River boasting photo worthy bridges, beautiful foliage, and miles of buttes and mountains.
-With many boat ramps and scenic pull-outs, you can spend the afternoon fishing off the shores of the river, soaking in the natural hots springs at Astoria Bridge or having a picnic at the Lunch Counter/ Kahuna Overlook while watching whitewater rafters plunge through the rapids.
+With many boat ramps and scenic pull-outs, you can spend the afternoon fishing off the shores of the river, soaking in the natural hot springs at Astoria Bridge or having a picnic at the Lunch Counter/ Kahuna Overlook while watching whitewater rafters plunge through the rapids.
 You could save your lunch picnic for a Palisades Reservoir and then take a dip in the water to cool off on a hot summer day.

 3. Grand Teton National Park Inner & Outer Loop